 Best posts on downsizing

 A great way to make some extra cash is to go through some of your old stuff and start clearing house.
 Personally, I often take old books, games and movies to Half Priced Books.
 There are tons of clothing consignment shops these days and there are even options to sell online.
 I highly recommend checking out Decluttr because they offer free shipping on everything and they offer next day payments!

 This is becoming something that is more and more popular and I am not at all surprised.
 You’d think my now the cable companies would get wise to the amount of customers they are losing to services like Netflix, Hulu and Amazon Prime.
 The fact of the matter is, if you can break free from cable, you can easily save $100 a month or more.
-Personally, my family and I have never paid a cable bill.
-The biggest downfall with this is when it’s game time.
-We love football and hockey seasons and we were really getting bumped when we couldn’t turn on the game.
-Enter digital antenna; these are basically like a cleaned up version of those rabbit ears your grandma…great grandma? used to have on top of her old black and white.
+If you still like having TV, consider a digital antennae.

 Similar to LED bulbs, longer lasting household cleaners may cost you a little more when first purchased but will last you a significantly longer amount of time.
 I say “may” cost you more because really, I think it ends up being less when all is said and done.
 Let me walk you through my 4 favorite household cleaners and how we use them around the house.